google/trix-auto-complete/README.md

 This is a plugin that brings autocomplete to the Trix editor.
 This is not an official google product.

+**Installation**
+Right now you need to clone this repo into your tree.

 **How to Use**

 In order to use this plugin, the Trix editor must be used and a dropdown